Sailor - A Picture In Sound Of The Royal Navy, BBC Records and Tapes 1978 , £1.00

 young Jim Jim Jimmy Jim Jim me lad.
 Ahoy for a seafaring voyage

-include pieces of getting shot at, burned, sunk etc.)
+though in practice it may include getting shot at, burned, being

 Or, at least, to a random selection of pieces

 from the BBC archives ruined by having sound effects recorded on

 Royal Navy ships pasted on top of them.
 Track 3 is "Missile,

 where a basic set of commands are given which ensure that the